 1. The Big One – Social Media Marketing

-Social media marketing has to be top of the list when writing about brand awareness.
+Social media marketing has to be top of the list when writing about how to create brand awareness.

 In 2018, it might be slightly obvious to point out that social media is important, but here goes: where do most people spend a huge chunk of their time on a daily basis?
 That’s right – Twitter, Facebook, Instagram, etc. So, in terms of creating brand awareness, it makes sense to go where your consumer is.